zenml-io/zenml/docs/book/component-gallery/orchestrators/kubeflow.md

 ### Infrastructure Deployment

-A Kubeflow orchestrator can be deployed using our MLOps Stack Recipe directly from the CLI and without the need to go through a separate workflow involving stack recipes:
+A Kubeflow orchestrator can be deployed directly from the ZenML CLI:

 ```shell
 zenml orchestrator deploy kubeflow_orchestrator --flavor=kubeflow ...